MarGit19/webprofile/README.md

 * [LinkedIn](https://www.linkedin.com/in/martinuche19/)

 ## Special Thanks
-Thanks for to the team at Thinkful!
+Thanks to the team at Thinkful!